effofxprime/Cosmregistry-API/README.md

-# Cosmpository API
+# Cosmregistry API
- Basic API to be ran for Cosmos Repository
+ Basic API to be ran for Cosmos Chain Registry